powerhousepro69/videoinfox/readme.md

       Note: Default directories must be set up first.
 Then run  - Index Default Directories

-            Indexing more directories in addition the 4 default directories is a simple process.
+            Indexing more directories in addition to the 5 default directories is a simple process.
             Change to a parent directory of a video library.
 Then -Show All on the home screen and select -Make Playlist